macqletaq69/hello-wold/README.md

 # hello-wold
 my first
 This is speedy
-This is my first coomit
+This is my first commit
+line 4 "commit" spelled wrong and corrected